kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 - Verified how the global Office download setting affects installing Microsoft 365 Apps for enterprise.
 - Performed a User-Driven Installation of Microsoft 365 Apps for enterprise

-# You have successfully completed Lab 02, proceed with the next labs.
+## You have successfully completed Lab 02.
+Proceed to the next exercise.